obenson14/ForestRestorationBiases/README.md

 - In the code, placeholder datasets are used since they are currently stored locally on my personal device, and GEE project name is removed as well.

 - To run the code, the user will need a GEE kernel environment within Jupytern Notebooks (detailed in 'enironment.yml' and created using 'conda env create -f environments.yml', 'conda activate' in terminal), the required packages/libraries (detailed in 'requirements.txt', and install using 'pip install -r requirements.txt') and finally, a valid GEE account and project ID.
-Finally, the user would need a valid GEE project ID too.